kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 3. If the checks pass, the scheduler proceeds:
    - It immediately updates its internal state by setting `pInfo.LastPreEnqueueRejectionMessage` to the new message.
    - It constructs the condition to patch and enqueues it with a delay into the asynchronous API dispatcher.
+     If a previous API call for the same Pod is already enqueued, its delay will not be reset.
-   - An `Event` is emitted for the Pod with the reason `NotReadyForScheduling` and the rejection message.
+     Together with an API call, an `Event` is emitted for the Pod with the reason `NotReadyForScheduling` and the rejection message.

 #### Success path